-Adapt & Thrive — Preparing for the effects of climate change in the Buffalo-Niagara Region
+Adapt & Thrive — Preparing for the effects of climate change in the Buffalo-Niagara/WNY Region

 Two climate-related products have been produced − a first step in developing a more elaborate regional model.
-Collaborating with Dr. Stephen Vermette, a climatologist with the Department of Geography & Planning at SUNY Buffalo State, we have defined and described five WNY climate zones within the eight county WNY region and (see WNY’s 5 Climate Zones.)
-And, using a trend analysis approach − a look at where climate may take us in the future − we have taken a first step towards understanding our regional climatic responses, and non responses, to global warming.
-This understanding is critical when considering adaptation strategies, as well as potential opportunities for our region (see A Look at Climate Change in WNY.)
+Collaborating with Dr. Stephen Vermette, a climatologist with the Department of Geography & Planning at SUNY Buffalo State, we have delineated an 8-county Buffalo-Niagara/WNY Region, and further, described five climate zones within the region for more detailed effects.
+Using a trend analysis approach − a look at where climate may take us in the future − we have taken a first step towards understanding our regional climatic responses, and non-responses, to global warming.

 The physical effects of global warming will impact everyone, from the most prominently successful businesses to those needing the most help to emerge from inequality.
 We can adapt and thrive only if we respect that and we apply judicious planning that includes everyone.
 If we don’t include that in our work, taking our responsibility to future generations to heart, the now disadvantaged will become even more disadvantaged.
 If we do plan judiciously and prepare accordingly, we will help end the inequality.